comet-dot-photos/comet-dot-photos/README.md

 There are three core data files used by Comet.Photos.
 The first is a 3D shape model of 67P.
-This shape model is stereo-photogrammetrically-derived SHAP7 shape model created at the German Aerospace Center (DLR) (Preusker 2017).
+This shape model is stereo-photogrammetrically-derived SHAP7 shape model created at the German Aerospace Center (DLR) (Preusker, 2017).
 The specific shape model file that we use is the same one incorporated in the openly-available shapeViewer program (Vincent 2018, 2021).
 The shape model has 100,002 vertices and 200,000 triangular facets.
 We chose this shape model